wrbaldwin/db-week/Labs/dynamoDB-and-search.md

 ```
 These fields will also serve as the basis for querying the data in Elasticsearch.

-**Step 1: Launch the CloudFormation stack**
+1. Launch the CloudFormation stack**

 	*	Using a web browser, login to the AWS Console at https://aws.amazon.com/
 	*	Choose CloudFormation
 	*	Choose the region you will use for this lab.
 The lab works in US East (N. Virginia) and US West (Oregon)
 	*	Choose Create Stack
 	*	In the resulting window, select Specify an Amazon S3 template URL.
 Use the following template, depending on your region
         *	US East (N.Virginia): https://s3.amazonaws.com/imdb-ddb-aes-lab-east-1/Lab-Template.json
         *	US West (Oregon): https://s3.amazonaws.com/imdb-ddb-aes-lab-west-2/Lab-Template.json
 	*	Enter a Stack Name.
 	*	You can leave the other template parameters at their defaults or choose your own.
 	*	Click Next
 	*	Leave all the defaults on this page.
 Scroll to the bottom of the page and click Next
 	*	On the next page, click the checkbox next to I acknowledge that AWS CloudFormation might create IAM resources with custom names
 	*	Click Create

 The stack will take approximately 15 minutes to deploy.